SushankYerva/Enterprise-detection-lab/README.md

 | Zeek + Suricata | `192.168.1.30` | Network monitoring and IDS |
 | Attacker VM | `192.168.1.250` | Controlled testing VM |

+Note: All IP shown above are examples and not from real lab enviornment.

 ## Main Goals

 - Build a realistic mini-enterprise network.